matthewjhough/mi_voter_database/README.md

 This is a simple containerized microservice written in go that will build a database of Michigan registered voters and their voting history and expose that data over a simple rest api for consumption by other microservices or any client you want to setup.

+* Warning: * This readme is out of date.
+I'll clean it up once things stablize the code which should hopefully be over the next few days.

 # Requirements

 The go app is setup to be compiled inside a docker container and run from there.
 The project also includes a simple makefile to make the process easier.